Gays fear new law will drive them out of Kyrgyzstan

 “If this draft law, which is still being debated, is finally adopted, I will be forced to leave the country, along with the others (gays),” a smartly dressed 23-year-old man told Reuters, giving his name only as Sultan for fear of retribution.

-“The entire atmosphere is getting more threatening,” he said, recounting how he and a small group of friends were beaten up by waiters in a bar when they realized they were gay.
+“The entire atmosphere is getting more threatening,” he said, recounting how he and a small group of friends were beaten up by waiters in a bar when they realised they were gay.

 Sultan spoke in a small house hidden in a maze of crooked alleyways on the edge of the Kyrgyz capital, Bishkek, one of a handful of safe meeting places for the local LGBT (lesbian, gay, bisexual and trans-gender) community.